RodneyShag/Parallel_programming/readme.md

 #### Combiner: Requirements

+Achieving faster than `O(n)` runtime is not possible for `combine` if we use a standard array.

 In Two-Phase construction, the combiner has an intermediate data structure as its internal representation

-1. For `+=`, the intermediate data structure should an efficient runtime
+1. For `+=`, the intermediate data structure should have an efficient runtime
 1. For `combine`, the intermediate data structure should have O(log n + log m) or better runtime
 1. For intermediate data structure, it must be possible to convert to the resulting data structure in O(n/P) time.
 That is, the conversion must be parallelizable